-Are you planning to buy a camera, but you have no ideas which model/brand to buy?
-You’re in luck then because we’re going to review two entry-level DSLR in of both famous brands: Canon and Nikon – Canon T6s and Nikon D3400.
+Are you planning to buy a camera, but you have no ideas which brand to buy?
+You’re in luck because we’re going to review Canon T6s and Nikon D3400, two entry-level DSLR of both famous brands: Canon and Nikon, to help you understand better which one to buy.

 Canon T6s, an advanced model of T6, has been released a year early than Nikon D3400.
 But since they both fall into the same category (entry-level DSLR), camera aficionados are comparing them to determine which of them are the best.

 From my third sentence, you’ll immediately see that D3400 has the advantage since it was launched a year after T6s.
 Meaning, it’s technology and features are more updated.
 But of course, this isn’t the only information that we’re going to rely on.
 There are more details that we need to sort out before deciding which one to buy.

 Don’t worry we’ll not bore you with overflowing details.
 We’ll start by knowing the basic information: